Sarah-crtl/supply-chain-ghg-repository/README.md

-## Investigate patterns in U.S. supply chain greenhouse gas emission factors and identify meaningful differences across time and industries.
-Tools: <br>
--SQL <br>
--Google BigQuery <br>
--GitHub <br>

-Questions: <br>
+# Supply Chain GHG Analysis

+## Overview

+This project analyzes greenhouse gas emissions factors across different industries and examines patterns within the data.

+## Objective

+The goal of this analysis is to answer three questions:

--Which industries have the highest emission factors? <br>
+1. Which industries have the highest emissions factors?
--Do emission factors exhibit seasonal patterns? <br>
+2. Do emissions factors exhibit seasonal patterns?
--How do industries compare? <br>
+3. How do industries compare?

+## Dataset

+The dataset was obtained from Data.gov and imported into Google BigQuery.

+## Tools

+- SQL
+- Google BigQuery
+- Power BI
+- GitHub

+## Analysis

+### 1. Industry Emissions

+[Your findings will go here.]

+### 2. Seasonal Patterns

+[Your findings will go here.]

+### 3. Industry Comparison

+[Your findings will go here.]

-Key findings:
+## Key Findings

+[We'll write these after completing the analysis.]

+## Dashboard

+[We'll add your Power BI dashboard here.]